Quickly exit this site by pressing the Escape key Leave this site

 We offer full-time and part-time opportunities.

-For full-time you’ll be working a rotating shift pattern of: six days on four off, comprising of two early shifts followed by two late shifts and then two night shifts over a 10 week pattern based at our HQ in Guildford.
-There is also a training day incorporated once every 10 weeks.
-The pattern includes anti-social hours including weekends and Bank Holidays.
+For full-time you’ll be working a rotating shift pattern of: four days on four off, comprising of two day shifts followed by two night shifts over a 32 week pattern based at our HQ in Guildford.
+There is also a training day incorporated once every 16 weeks.
+This pattern includes anti-social hours including weekends and Bank Holidays.

-Part-time working is available upon completion of the full-time training course (12 weeks), working one of two patterns.
+Part-time working is available upon completion of the full-time training course (12 weeks.)
 Please see ‘part-time opportunities’ section below for further details.

 While customer service experience is a bonus, it’s not necessary as, from your first day with us, you will be supported through great training and brilliant teammates.
 Overall, you’ll simply want to make a difference, together.